 In 2010, North East Water installed a temporary filtration plant – up until this point the supply was chlorinated only.

 A Secure Water Supply for Dartmouth

-On 27 July 2012, North East Water’s Deputy Chair, Frank Burfitt, officially opened a new water treatment plant for Dartmouth.
+On 27 July 2012, North East Water’s Deputy Chair, Frank Burfitt, officially opened a new Water Treatment Plant for Dartmouth.
 The plant was built in-house by Brian Scobie, an employee of North East Water.
-The fully automated treatment plant uses treatment barriers consisting of coagulation / flocculation, pressure filtration and chlorine disinfection, to provide a high quality of water to Dartmouth’s residents, all year round.
-The benefits to the Dartmouth community also included the secure water supply increasing the appeal of Dartmouth for tourists.
+The fully automated treatment plant uses treatment barriers consisting of coagulation / flocculation, pressure filtration and chlorine disinfection, to provide a high quality of water to Dartmouth’s residents all year round.
+The benefits to the Dartmouth community also included the secure water supply increasing Dartmouth’s appeal for tourists.

-North East Water acknowledged the input received from the Dartmouth community, and thanked local resident John Scales, who operated the previous water treatment system for many years.
+North East Water acknowledged the input received from the Dartmouth community when the treatment plant opened, and thanked local resident John Scales, who operated the previous water treatment system for many years.
 Incidentally, John is also a third generation mountain farmer who helped to construct the Dartmouth Dam in the 1970s.

 Today Dartmouth’s water supply is drawn either from Lake Tabor, which is fed by Mount Tabor Creek or from the Mitta Mitta River.
-The water is then treated at the water treatment plant, sent to the clear water storages and then sent to the Dartmouth reticulation.
+The water is then treated at the Water Treatment Plant, moved to the clear water storages and then sent to the Dartmouth reticulation.